aliabdelazim/face-detector/README.md

    - /auth
    - /extractor
    - /uploader
-3. run docker compose build in the main directory
+3. run `docker-compose build` in the main directory
-4. run docker compose up in the main directory
+4. run `docker-compose up -d` in the main directory

 ## How to use